ansys/pyaedt/doc/source/API/ClientServer.rst

     # Launch the latest installed version of AEDT in graphical mode.

     from pyaedt.common_rpc import launch_ironpython_server
-    client = launch_ironpython_server(ansysem_path="/path/to/ansys/executable/folder", non_graphical=True, port=18000)
+    client = launch_ironpython_server(ansysem_path="/path/to/AnsysEMxxx/Linux64", non_graphical=True, port=18000)
     hfss = client.root.hfss()
     # put your code here

-3. In case the method returns a list or dictionary there may be issue in handling with CPython.
+3. In case the method returns a list or dictionary there may be an issue in handling with CPython.
    In this case use the following method to workaround the problem.

 .. code:: python